EatenBaguette/itp/scratch/README.md

 - I placed some berries leading towards the cave entrance.
 - I want to switch backdrops when the fox is close to the cave entrance.
 - Adding code based on position to the stage affects all backdrops, so I need to add a check for each backdrop.
 I checked to see if the backdrop is arctic before using the fox position to change to the cave tunnel.
-  - I should also add a time-out after switching backdrops so that it's less glitchy near the boundary.
   - I added a transition.
-If in mountain, if the fox is close to the cave entrance, it fades the background and hides the fox, switches the background, moves the fox, shows the fox, and unfades the background.
+If in mountain, if the fox is close to the cave entrance, it fades the background and hides the fox, switches the background, moves the fox, shows the fox, and un-fades the background.
 - I added a cave stinger that plays when entering the cave.
 - I need to add a starting background when flag is clicked (Mountain).
 - I need to move the boundary code that doesn't let the fox move into the sky to each background, otherwise it exists in all backgrounds.
 I already have a variable for the fox's position.
 I need to figure out how to get the fox position to move out of the boundary when the code block isn't actually in the fox sprite.
 Probably sending a message.